harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 Harness can now track the release for comparisons and rollback.

-The infrastructure key is a combination of `serviceIdentifier`, `environmentIdentifer` and set of values unique to each infrastructure definition implementation hashed using `SHA-1`.
+The infrastructure key is a combination of `serviceIdentifier`, `environmentIdentifer` and set of values unique to each infrastructure definition implementation (Kubernetes cluster, etc.) hashed using `SHA-1`.
 For example, in case of a Kubernetes Infrastructure, the infrastructure key is a hash of `serviceIdentifier-environmentIdentifier-connectorRef-namespace`.
+The format is `sha-1(service.id-env.id-[set of unique infra values])`.

 ### <+infra.namespace>